 Instructions

 - Turn off the Instant Pot.
 Add garlic cloves and stir constantly, toasting for 30 seconds or until fragrant.
-Add a splash of the water and use your wooden spoon to scrape browned bits off the bottom of the pot.
+Add a splash of the water and use your wooden spoon to scrape the browned bits off the bottom of the pot.

 - Transfer the pork to a cutting board or plate.
 Option to shred pork or leave whole.

-- Turn Sauté (Normal) mode on and let sauce boil for 8-10 minutes or until reduced to half.
+- Turn "Sauté (Normal)" mode on and let adobo sauce boil for 2-8 minutes or until you reach your desired strength and amount of sauce.
 Season to taste.
-Strain sauce or use a slotted spoon to remove peppercorns and bay leaves.
+Strain sauce or use a slotted spoon to remove all peppercorns and bay leaves.

 - Serve pork on top of starch or vegetables.
 Spoon sauce over the top and garnish with green onion.